Toyota Proace Max Electric Review 2024

 The panel vans models are offered as standard or high-roof versions, with a maximum load volume of 17 cubic metres.

-Inside, there’s a new multifunction steering wheel, dashboard, seat fabrics, and door panels, along with a 10-inch touchscreen infotainment system with Apple CarPlay, Android Auto and 3D TomTom Connected Navigation.
 Automatic climate control, a wireless phone charger and keyless entry and start provide further comfort and convenience.
-Additional practicality is provided by an optional 230V socket in the centre of the dashboard for powering electrical devices such as laptops, batteries and tablets up to 150 Watts.
+Additional practicality is provided by an optional 230V socket in the centre of the dashboard for powering electrical devices such as laptops, tablets and other gear up to 150 Watts.

-Also of great appeal to small business and SME users will be Toyota’s class-leading 10-year/120,000 mile warranty, as well as those looking for an electric van to turn into a camper.
+Also of great appeal to small business and SME users, as well as those looking for an electric van to turn into a camper, is Toyota’s class-leading 10-year/120,000 mile warranty.

 Driving the Toyota Proace Max Electric

-There’s only one battery option on the Toyota Proace Max Electric, but it’s a good one.
+There’s only one battery option on the Toyota Proace Max Electric but it’s a good one.

 The 110kWh battery pack feeds a 272PS electric motor giving 410Nm of instant torque, so the van feels lively even when fully laden.
 It has a WLTP-tested range of 261 miles, which is pretty impressive for a large electric van and this will further boost its appeal to some users.